project-gemmi/benchmarking-fft/README.md

 [MKL](https://software.intel.com/en-us/mkl/features/fft)
 (Intel Math Kernel Library) FFT is significantly faster.
 It's not open-source, but it is freely redistributable.
-MKL has fantastic compatibility layer with FFTW
+MKL has fantastic compatibility with FFTW
 (no need to change the code, you just link it with MKL instead of fftw3) and with NumPy (no need to change the code, just do `pip install mkl-fft`).

-[KFR](https://github.com/kfrlib/kfr) also claims to be faster than FFTW, but I read that in the latest version (3.0) it requires Clang to for top performance, so I didn't benchmark it.
+[KFR](https://github.com/kfrlib/kfr) also claims to be faster than FFTW, but I read that in the latest version (3.0) it requires Clang for top performance, so I didn't benchmark it.

 [FFTS](https://github.com/anthonix/ffts) (South) and